pongloongyeat/ideas/README.md

 ![screenshot](assets/Granite.Dialog/screenshot.png)

-Once the headerbar is gone, the margin just needs to be increased all around and you'll get the same old Granite.MessageDialog.
+Once the headerbar is gone, the margin just needs to be increased all around and you'll get the same old `Granite.MessageDialog`.
 After that is mostly reimplementing Gtk's `Dialog` methods.

+## Granite.RichTextView

+Currently, implementation of RichText is possible in `Gtk.TextView` by use of `Gtk.TextTags`.
+This is easy when it comes to traditional mouse-based rich text editors where you would highlight the text and click on a button to apply the styling (bold, italicise, etc.).
+If one is to go for a more productive experience, these rich styling should be applied as you type.
+See [elementary/calender#656](https://github.com/elementary/calendar/pull/656) for a glimpse of the problem.

+Ultimately, we'd want to make use of `Gtk.TextView` and `Gtk.TextBuffer` to apply our `Gtk.TextTag`, so `Granite.RichTextView` should subclass `Gtk.TextView` and have additional methods of adding tags, which scans and applies the required styling.

+<b>Mockup:</b>
+None

+<b>Status: </b>
+Not worked on

 <!--
 ## Template